awslabs/aws-embedded-metrics-python/README.md

 - **flush**()

 Flushes the current MetricsContext to the configured sink and resets all properties and metric values.
 The namespace and default dimensions will be preserved across flushes.
-Custom dimensions are **not** preserved by default, but this behavior can be changed by invoking `logger.flush_preserve_dimensions = True`, so that custom dimensions would be preserved after each flushing thereafter.
+Custom dimensions are **not** preserved by default, but this behavior can be changed by setting `logger.flush_preserve_dimensions = True`, so that custom dimensions would be preserved after each flushing thereafter.

 Example: